SFDO-Tooling/CumulusCI/docs/tasks.rst

 * **namespaced_org**: If True, the changes namespace token injection on any dependencies so tokens %%%NAMESPACED_ORG%%% and ___NAMESPACED_ORG___ will get replaced with the namespace.
 The default is false causing those tokens to get stripped and replaced with an empty string.
 Set this if deploying to a namespaced scratch org or packaging org.
 * **purge_on_delete**: Sets the purgeOnDelete option for the deployment.
 Defaults to True
 * **include_beta**: Install the most recent release, even if beta.
 Defaults to False.
+* **allow_newer**: If the org already has a newer release, use it.
+Defaults to True.
+* **allow_uninstalls**: Allow uninstalling a beta release or newer final release in order to install the requested version.
+Defaults to False.
+Warning: Enabling this may destroy data.

 update_package_xml
 ==========================================